 When you use quotes that are properly referenced, certain instances when a match is inevitable are totally natural.
 You can filter this.
 If that is the case, though, your instructor will spot the reason and use it to investigate the acceptability of the match/similarity.

 You need to understand how to interpret the Turnitin originality report.
-Better yet, you must also be pricy with how Turnitin produces similarity scores.
+Better yet, you must also be cautious about how Turnitin produces similarity scores.

 Our academic writing experts will tell you that Turnitin is the best plagiarism checker online.
 Using our research writing service, you are guaranteed a paper that passes Turnitin and one that is relevant to your instructions.
 One reason is its robust use by institutions.
 The second reason is that it thoroughly checks the similarity index against the documents, web pages, and student submissions in its repository.

-The colour-coded Turnitin Similarity report has significance.
+The color-coded Turnitin Similarity report has significance.
 The originality report indicates the extent to which your work is similar to those in the robust Turnitin Database.

 If you are using any plagiarism checker, let alone Turnitin, your target similarity score for a better grade should technically be below 5%.
 This shows that you have paraphrased and cited correctly.
-However, in the case of Turnitin, the acceptable percentage similarity is below 25%.
+However, in the case of Turnitin, the acceptable percentage of similarity is below 25%.
 If you have a similarity of 1-25%, which is marked as green in the Turnitin percentage report, your paper is original.
-It is proof enough that you did not lift more than three words verbatim, and hence your submission is original.
-It is also proof that your work is well-cited and referenced as should.
-Above 25% Turnitin similarity score percentage is too much and could be flagged as plagiarism.
+It is proof enough that you did not lift more than three words verbatim, and hence, your submission is original.
+It is also proof that your work is well-cited and referenced, as it should.
+The above 25% Turnitin similarity score percentage is too much and could be flagged as plagiarism.
 Our solid advice is to maintain a similarity of 5% for a perfect and top-grade paper.

 If you submit work through Turnitin, you are allowed 24 hours or a day to resubmit the edited assignment.
 The rationale is to enable you to resubmit your written papers to generate a new similarity report.
 The rationale is to prevent matching your previous draft.

 You should contact your instructors or review the submission requirements on the acceptable Turnitin similarity index.
-Note that every institution, instructor, assignment has different matching text and thus acceptable similarity index.
+Note that every institution, instructor, and assignment has different matching text and, thus, an acceptable similarity index.

 Bottom line: A similarity percentage of 0-5% is acceptable by most institutions.
-It is the gold standard of original papers given that you can perfectly write an essay and score 0% similarity score.
-You will, however, note that complex assignments like Biology, Psychology, Nursing, Medicine and other scientific assignments will trouble you with paraphrasing.
+It is the gold standard of original papers, given that you can write an essay perfectly and score a 0% similarity score.
+You will, however, note that complex assignments like Biology, Psychology, Nursing, Medicine, and other scientific assignments will trouble you with paraphrasing.
 The professors/departments/instructors understand this and have a nominated or preferred acceptable Turnitin index, which is usually communicated.
+It is important to know the average plagiarism percentage for your paper so that you are not caught offguard after submitting the paper.
+The consequences of plagiarism are very dire.

 If your similarity index in Turnitin is higher and you want to do something to the paper to reduce it, here are a few remedies you might consider.